sinanw/sms-java-demo/README.md

 ### 2.3.
 Clean Code Principles
 - KISS: code is written as SIMPLE as possible.
-- DRY: methods are SMALL and do only ONE thing.
+- DRY: all methods are SMALL and do only ONE thing.
 - YAGNI: no unnecessary functionalities are implemented (except for some cases for the sake of this demo).
 - Readability: descriptive & self-explanatory classes, methods, and variable names.
 - Convention: code follows consistent and standard naming conventions.